radiovisual/metalsmith-remove-empty-tags/readme.md

 > Remove empty HTML tags from your metalsmith template files.

-:warning: **Not fully tested.** Pull Requests are welcome to help extend the test coverage.
+:warning: **Not fully tested or production ready**.
+Use at your own risk.
+There are a few items on the roadmap to `v1.0`, but I am not sure when I will get around to this, so Pull Requests are welcome to help extend test coverage and close some issues.

 ## Install